moskytw/mosql/docs/index.rst

     db

 .. note::
-    Some of the modules are deprecated after v0.6, check :doc:`/deprecated` for more information.
+    Some of the modules are deprecated after v0.6, check :doc:`deprecated` for more information.

 The Changes